cms-svj/SVJProduction/README.md

 ```
 [submitJobs.py](./batch/submitJobs.py) can also:
 * count the expected number of jobs to submit (for planning purposes),
-* check for jobs which were completely removed from the queue and make a resubmission list.
+* check for jobs which were completely removed from the queue and make a resubmission list,
+* make an output file list for ntuple production.

 The class [jobSubmitterSVJ.py](./batch/jobSubmitterSVJ.py) extends the class `jobSubmitter` from [CondorProduction](https://github.com/kpedro88/CondorProduction).
 It adds a few extra arguments:

 Python:
+* `-g, --getpy`: make python file list for ntuple production (new operation mode)
 * `-d, --dicts [file]`: file with list of input dicts; each dict contains signal parameters (required)
 * `-o, --output [dir]`: path to output directory in which root files will be stored (required)
 * `-E, --maxEvents [num]`: number of events to process per job (default = 1)